 Unfortunately, Iowa is not home to any upcoming PGA Tour events in 2021.
 Although there are some wonderful courses in the Hawkeye State, none of them currently hosts any of the big professional events.

 The nearest PGA Tour stop to Iowa is certainly the John Deere Classic at TPC Deere Run in Silvis, IL.
 Silvis is a suburb of Moline, IL, and is across the border from Davenport, IA.
-Davenport and Bettendorf residents have only fifteen miles across the Mississippi separating them from some of the world’s best golfers.
+Davenport and Bettendorf residents have only 15 miles across the Mississippi separating them from some of the world’s best golfers.
 Illinois has sports betting, too, so you might be able to make your bets all the same.

 Iowa is not a particular hotbed for golfers, but there have been a few notables who have come from the Hawkeye State.

-The most famous Iowa golfer has to be Zach Johnson.
+The most accomplished Iowa golfer has to be Zach Johnson.
 The Iowa City native and Cedar Rapids product has cemented his place in golf history with two major championships.
 He won the 2007 Masters and the 2015 Open Championship.
 The two wins are among 12 PGA Tour victories that he has to his name.

 Another Iowa native on the PGA Tour is Troy Merritt.
 Although he was not raised in Iowa, he was born in Osage in 1985.
 Merritt has had two PGA Tour wins so far and, at age 35, still has plenty of time to put more on his resume.